ioccc-src/winner/2004/hibachi/README.md

 `Hibachi` is a simple, small, and (probably) very secure web server.

-There is a `hibachi.tgz` file that unpacks several support files and a sub-directory tree containing the documentation and examples.
+There is a `hibachi.tgz` file that unpacks several support files and a subdirectory tree containing the documentation and examples.
 It can be viewed by:

 ```sh